 That old South, though, is the one fixed in the contemporary imagination, held there by the enormous weight of the Southern Renaissance’s incredible success—and, in an unfortunate recent development, furthered by a mass media fetishization of stupidity and its still lingering association with the region.
 How did Paula Deen get famous?
 Could she have, without the hair, without the butter, without the accent?
 Consider also the continuing success of Duck Dynasty, and Here Comes Honey Boo Boo, and soon, apparently, some idiotic thing about people dressed in white and drinking mint juleps on a porch that I’ve seen posters for in the New York City subway.
 This is not the South, and the sooner we stop pretending that it is, the better.
 What Woodrell and Franklin and the like are doing is not a distinctly Southern fiction.
 It is a Southern accent.
 The stories shed no new light on what it is to be Southern or live in the South or whether any of that still has any meaning anymore, anyway.
 They’re primarily the stories of poor country people, and that experience transcends regional delineation.

 There was a thunderstorm coming, one of those big, quick, violent things that churn up on August afternoons in Mississippi, so we didn’t linger as long at Hannah’s grave as we would have liked.
-Walking back up a hill toward the older parts of the cemetery, where Faulkner is, I began to cry a little bit.
-I don’t cry very often, but I did cry, walking away from the grave.
+Walking back up a hill toward the older parts of the cemetery I began to cry a little bit.
+I don’t cry very often, but I did then, walking away from the grave.
 Mostly it was because he has come to mean a lot to me, through his work.
 I was moved to be so close to him and also pained at his being gone.
-But partly I cried because—I remember realizing this at the time, and thinking it consciously—I wanted, even needed, to be able to say that I’d cried at Barry Hannah’s grave.
+But partly I cried because—I remember realizing this at the time, and thinking it consciously—I wanted, even needed, to be able to say that I’d cried when I went to Barry Hannah’s grave.
 I don’t really know why, or maybe I just don’t care to think too much about it, but I do have a feeling that it was a very Southern thing to think.
 Curving around the hill, on the side of which you’ll find Faulkner, under a slab of white stone, we could hear the sounds of the road again.
 Jogging against the wind whipping up ahead of the rain, we returned to the municipal parking lot and found the car.
-On the way back to our chain hotel there was a string of fast food chains like you typically see on roads that ferry people in and out of towns all over the place.
+On the way back to our chain hotel there was a string of fast-food restaurants.
 We ate at one of them, made some jokes, went back and slept.
-The next morning we got up and visited Rowan Oak and then left, driving up through green, rolling country in Tennessee and then into Kentucky.
+The next morning we got up and visited Rowan Oak.
+Then we left, driving up through green, rolling country in Tennessee and Kentucky.
 Nothing magical happened.
 We both got back to New York.
 I said to someone of the trip, It was good.
 We saw Barry Hannah’s grave and I cried a little bit.
 I put my copy of Airships, which I’d taken with me, back on the shelf.
-Then a little later I took it out again, and climbed up to my roof to read in the sun, and think of home.
+Then a couple of days later I took it out again, and climbed up to my roof to read in the sun, and think of home.

 Ed Winstead is a writer and editor from North Carolina.
-His work has appeared in The Rumpus, The Miami Rail, The American Reader, and Guernica Daily.
-He holds an MFA from New York University, and is an associate editor of Guernica Daily and an editorial assistant at Simon & Schuster.
+His work has appeared in The Rumpus, The Miami Rail, The American Reader, and Guernica.
+He holds an MFA from New York University and is an associate editor of Guernica Daily and an editorial assistant at Simon & Schuster.
 He lives in Brooklyn.